miguelgargallo/100days-unity-notion-youtube/README.md

 ---

-## Prerequisites

-- Unity 2020.3.0f1 or higher
-- Visual Studio or another compatible C# IDE

----

-## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcomed.

----

 ## License

 The code in this repository is licensed under the MIT License.
 See the `LICENSE` file for details.

----

-## Questions?

-If you have any questions or run into issues, please open an issue on this GitHub repository.

 ---